corda/corda-docs-portal/content/en/platform/corda/4.4/open-source/shell.md

 1. Download the shell `.jar` file for your version of Corda—for example, `shell-cli-4.4.jar`.

-2. Add the `.jar` file to your environment variables.
+2. Add `corda-shell` to your environment variable that points to the `.jar` file.

 3. Run the following command from the terminal: